Lose Weight through Benefits of Drinking Skim Milk: A Weight Loss Drink

 Vitamin A - helps with eye health, by promoting the health of the retina.
 Other benefits include helping with the immune system and skin health.
 It also is an antioxidant.

 Vitamin D -assists in the absorption of Calcium, as well as promoting good skin health.
-Those that are deficient in this often have high prevalance of influenza; therefore, it protects against the flu.
+Those that are deficient in this often have a high prevalence of influenza; therefore, it protects against the flu.

 Summary of the great health benefits of drinking skim milk are: